Sponsors: The Antarctic Circle and Falcon Scott

 95% Antarctic (pressure from bi-polar bibliophiles has led to the insertion of a minuscule window for Arcticana, preferably tied-in somehow with the Antarctic).

 To see some comments on the early planning of the SouthPole-sium, click here.

 Non-focus: Science, political issues, Arctic (except as above).

-Concept: The SouthPole-sium is being organized as an informal and enjoyable opportunity for those interested or involved in the Subject Focus to come together, meet one another, trade ideas and pursue common interests.
+Concept: The SouthPole-sium is being organized as an informal and enjoyable opportunity for those interested or involved in the Subject Focus (see above) to come together, meet one another, trade ideas and pursue common interests.
 In other words, the SouthPole-sium will be something of an extended "bull session," social hour, and networking opportunity.

 Venue: "Lunga House is a fine old Scottish Country House, originally a 16th century Tower House.
 Castellated, turreted and set on green lawns amidst tangled woodland.
 The house benefits from stunning views of the sea stretching from the Corryvreckan to Loch Melford encompassing the islands of Jura, Scarba, Luing, Shuna and beyond to the mountains of Mull."
 It overlooks Craobh Haven which is within reasonable walking distance.
 The Ballroom will be the scene of most sessions and the Saturday night banquet.
-There is large dining room, two lounges and thirteen en suite bedrooms.
+There is a large dining room, two lounges and thirteen en suite bedrooms.
 We will have exclusive use of the entire facility during the SouthPole-sium.